MasonEgger/website/docs/blog/posts/011-deliberate-practice.md

 1. This is actually what I do.
 When I was in high school I was on a competitive programming team and did leet style programs.
 When I learn a new language I actually pick up some of these old problems that I already know the answer to and implement them in the language that I am learning.

-Now I don't recommend staying in leet code forever.
+I don't recommend staying in leet code forever.
 I occasionally do one for a brain teaser, and I do try [Advent of Code](https://adventofcode.com/) every year.
 They have a specific purpose, and are not a silver bullet(1).
 { .annotate }